tjbronx92/NETSEC/OSNIT.md

 - U.S. not-for-profit corporation that performs federally funded research and development.

 ### Common Attack Pattern Enumeration and Classification (CAPEC)
+- allows users to search attacks by their mechanism or domain and then breaks down each attack by various attributes and prerequisites.
+It also suggests solutions and mitigations.

 ### The Common Vulnerabilities and Exposures (CVE) List
 - list of vulnerabilities by name, number, and description.